 ChildFund considers all short-term deposits with an original maturity of three months or less to be cash equivalents, except for those which are held by ChildFund investment managers as part of their long-term investment strategy.
-The carrying amounts reported in the accompanying consolidated statements of financial position for these financial instruments approximate their fair values.
+The carrying amounts reported in the accompanying consolidated statement of financial position for these financial instruments approximate their fair values.
 Cash in excess of current operating and program requirements was invested throughout the year on a short-term basis in various money market instruments.
-Cash equivalents were approximately \$13,000,000 and \$8,800,000 as of June 30, 2011 and 2010, respectively.
+Cash equivalents were approximately \$13,800,000 and \$13,000,000 as of June 30, 2012 and 2011, respectively.